itsfaraz/Setwork/README.md

 | [`Setwork-Orchestrator`](https://github.com/itsfaraz/Setwork-Orchestrator) | Library module — notification scheduling and date rendering |
 | [`Setwork-Provider`](https://github.com/itsfaraz/Setwork-Provider) | Library module — data provision and content sourcing |

 Each module is independently versioned and independently releasable.
-The Orchestrator is currently at `v1.0.7`, which means it has already iterated beyond the main app's `v1.0.0` — a practical demonstration of why module isolation matters in multi-module systems.
+The Orchestrator is currently at `v1.0.7`, which means it has already iterated beyond the main app's `v1.0.0` — a incapsulated multi-module systems.

 ---